-Screen Item Description Connection Information Attempts / Drops The number of times a call attempt has been made and dropped.
-NOTE: The number of attempts should always be one greater than the number of drops.
+SCREEN ITEM DESCRIPTION The number of times a call attempt has been made and dropped.
+Attempts / Drops NOTE : The number of attempts should always be one greater than the number of drops.
 Current Call State The state of the connection.
-There are two connection states, Connected or Idle.
-Origination / Termination Displays which end of the connection originated or terminated the call.
-Local = RVON-8 card Remote = device at the other end of the connection.
+There are two connection states: Connected or Idle.
+Displays which end of the connection originated or terminated the call.
+Origination / Termination Local: RVON-8 card Remote: device at the other end of the connection.
 Release Reason Displays why the connection was terminated, for example, congestion, network error, local release, remote release.
 Connection Duration Displays the duration of the connection.
 This is shown in hh/mm/ss.
 Compression Algorithm Displays what type of configuration the connection is using.
-This can be different than original configuration if both ends of channel are not configured the same.
-If the configuration is different, these fields will be in red.
-Audio Packet Size Voice Activity Detect (VAD)
+This can be Audio Packet Size different than the original configuration if both ends the channel are not configured the same.
+If the configuration is different, these fields will be in Voice Activity Detect (VAD) red.